xplodnstar/prework/index.md

 1. Sign up for a [GitHub account](https://github.com).
 Make sure to add a profile picture and your full name, since this will help me learn your name.

-2. You'll need to sign in to the Mac App Store with you Apple ID.
+2. You'll need to sign in to the Mac App Store with your Apple ID.
 If you don't have one, [sign up here](https://appleid.apple.com/).

 ### Basic OS X Skills (optional)